mmapphk3/Machine-Learning-Module-e-Portfolio/contributions/README.md

 ## This section details individual contributions to project work in unit 6 and unit 11

-### Individual Contribution to Group Project: Analyzing High-End Airbnb Customer Preferences
+### Individual Contribution to Group Project: Analysing High-End Airbnb Customer Preferences

 #### As a key member of our analytics team, I played a crucial role in shaping our project on high-spending Airbnb customers' preferences.
 During our brainstorming session on May 26th, we defined our main business question: “What are customers booking the top range of Airbnb reservations looking for?”
 Each member contributed ideas, fostering a collaborative environment.
 We also formulated follow-up questions on top booking areas, geographic patterns, and amenities influencing preferences.
 My facilitation of open discussions and encouragement of diverse perspectives were pivotal in ensuring well-rounded team decisions.